4est-is-Forrest/square-iron/content/docs/Inbox Automation/structure-syntax.md

 An agent would add, at the very least, the following and save the email:

-_Help Desk - I'm unable to log into my email, pls halp %%Client1%% {{<Email Guys>}}_
+_Help Desk - I'm unable to log into my email, pls halp %%Client1%% {{Email Group's Ticket Queue}}_

-So long as the first two are provided on each email, the scripts have everything they need to accurately create
+#### **_The Arguments_**

+**('%') Client codes** determine what customer to create the ticket under and therefore who to charge.

+**('{') Resolver group** is the queue the ticket should be sent for completion or resolution.

+**('$') Ticket subject** represents the ticket's 'short description' field.
+When this argument is excluded, the email's subject line (minus the formatted arguments) is passed as the ticket's short description.
+Of course, sometimes email subject lines are not very helpful or descriptive, hence why this argument exists.

+**('&') Source Override** is for overriding what user is attached to the ticket's watch list (a notification service) and what user will receive the ticket number reply.
+By default, the scripts utilize the sender's email address which must be overridden on automatically generated and forwarded email cases.